 • The contemporary applications of mindfulness in healthcare and other settings

 • To experience and reflect on mindfulness practices

 • To explore the application of mindfulness practices to managing stress, everyday life and difficult situations

 This introductory course is meant for general interest and is most suitable for those interested in the personal and professional applications of mindfulness including healthcare providers, other professionals, and those wishing to teach MBSR or other mindfulness programs.
 There is no prerequisite for this course.

 If you are pursuing the MBSR Facilitation Certificate and you have prior formal mindfulness training, please contact The Centre to see if you can be exempt from completing this first training module.

-Timing: one-day course, 6 in-class hours
+Timing: 6 in-class hours